jacott/node-pg-libpq/README.md

 $ tools/run-tests
 ```

-To run the tests you need a PostgreSQL backend reachable by typing `psql` with no connection parameters in your terminal.
+To run the tests you need a PostgreSQL back-end reachable by typing `psql` with no connection parameters in your terminal.
 The tests expect PostgreSQL to be running on the same machine as the tests.

 ## license